Last updated - March 23, 2018

 Apart from the filter options that you have seen in the free version, the premium option offers quite a few more.
 These options include search by SKU, image, color, taxonomy slider, hierarchy dropdown, and statistics.
 The statistical data will help you understand how your products are garnering interest in the market.
 You can purchase the regular license of the plugin for $30.
 And, if you don’t want to go for the purchase right away, they have a free trial option that you can try.

-This plugin is a must have tool particularly if your product catalog is quite large.
+This plugin is a must-have tool particularly if your product catalog is quite large.
 Your customers won’t be confused to find what they are looking for among all the available choices.
-It offers multiple layout options to help you choose the suitable ones that is effective on your site.
+It offers multiple layout options to help you choose the suitable ones that are effective on your site.
 The filter option to display only on sale products would be particularly useful for your site.
 You can purchase the single site license of this plugin for $79.

 Best practices while using product filters

-When you have a considerable number of products on your store, setting up product filters become a necessary aspect.
-However, you need to be mindful about all the different ways it can affect the user experience on your site.
+When you have a considerable number of products in your store, setting up product filters become a necessary aspect.
+However, you need to be mindful of all the different ways it can affect the user experience on your site.
 Here is a look at some of the expert advice regarding product filters.

 Use it to improve user experience

 The primary motive to set up this option on your store would be to ensure a superior user experience.
 It should help your store visitors find out what they are looking for more easily.
 When your product list is really large with many variations, there will be a large number of terms for each filter type.
 In such situations, you may need to show only a few options and provide an option to users to click and expand the options.
 Including filter types that are not obvious features also would help.
 For example, if you know your customers are searching for your products in terms of some usability term, you can include filter options like that.